 19. Not tracking the development and test execution progress continuously.
 Last minute changes are likely to introduce errors.

-20. Wrong assumption made while coding and testing stages.
+20. The wrong assumption made while coding and testing stages.